trevorwslee/MCE-DumbDisplay/README.md

          basic.pause(1000)
          ddmb.showIcon(IconNames.SmallHeart)
      })

-Notes:
-  ; you can have 1 DumbDisplayMB screen layer + 1 DumbDisplayTurtle screen layer at the same time; the layer you setup first will be on top
-  ; setting up will wait for connection to DumbDisplay Android app; therefore, make sure your phone is ready to accept connection (Bluetooth or USB Serial)
-  ; at any time, if you want to start again, press the reset button on the back of your Micro:bit

 You largely do not need to use DumpDisplay package.
 Instead, you will mostly use DumbDisplayMB and/or DumbDisplayTurtle to render drawings on the corresponding layers.